-Dr. Chesney has served as a Study Director in a Contract Research Organization (CRO) in the US and China, where she directed nonclinical acute, short-term, sub-chronic, chronic, and carcinogenicity studies to assess the general toxicology of a variety of pharmaceutical, biological, and food product compounds in support of regulatory agency submissions.
-She was responsible for the technical conduct of nonclinical toxicology studies, as well as the study design, and interpretation, analysis, documentation, and reporting of results.
-She has experience developing protocols in compliance with appropriate SOPs, GLPs, and regulatory agency guidelines.
+She has served as a Study Director in a Contract Research Organization (CRO) in the US and China, where she directed nonclinical acute, short-term, sub-chronic, chronic, and carcinogenicity studies to assess the general toxicology of a variety of pharmaceutical, biological, and food product compounds in support of regulatory agency submissions.
+She was responsible for the technical conduct of nonclinical toxicology studies, as well as the study design, interpretation, analysis, documentation, and reporting of results.
+Dr. Chesney has experience developing protocols in compliance with appropriate SOPs, GLPs, and regulatory agency guidelines.

-Dr. Chesney earned her Ph.D. in Molecular and Environmental Toxicology from the University of Wisconsin in Madison; her research focused on amplification and characterization of neuropathogenic proteins, the environmental and in vivo transmission of transmissible spongiform encephalopathies (prion diseases), and the inactivation of the prion disease agent.
+Dr. Chesney earned her Ph.D. in Molecular and Environmental Toxicology from the University of Wisconsin in Madison; her research focused on amplification and characterization of neuropathogenic proteins, the environmental and in vivo transmission of spongiform encephalopathies (prion diseases), and the inactivation of the prion disease agent.
+She has experience with a number of animal models including rodents (mice, rats, and hamsters), rabbits, minipigs, canines, nonhuman primates, and cervids.
 Dr. Chesney is a co-author of numerous meeting abstracts and peer-reviewed publications.